The Autodesk App Store—information for AutoCAD and AutoCAD vertical developers

 Most of the information we need from you is collected via the web form you complete when submitting your content.
 This includes gathering information to create a HTML quick start page that is included with the download of your product and viewable online.
 Other requirements are:

-Your product must be relevant to (and usable with) AutoCAD 2020 or any of these AutoCAD 2020 vertical products: AutoCAD Architecture, AutoCAD Electrical, AutoCAD Mechanical, AutoCAD MEP, AutoCAD Civil 3D and must run on all Windows operating system supported by the AutoCAD 2020product (including both 32-bit and 64-bit versions).
+Your product must be relevant to (and usable with) AutoCAD 2021 or any of these AutoCAD 2021 vertical products: AutoCAD Architecture, AutoCAD Electrical, AutoCAD Mechanical, AutoCAD MEP, AutoCAD Civil 3D and must run on all Windows operating system supported by the AutoCAD 2021 product.
 If you indicate compatibility with one or more vertical products, you are responsible for testing your App with that product.
-You can also indicate the compatibility with AutoCAD 2019/2018/2017 (or its vertical listed above).
+You can also indicate the compatibility with AutoCAD 2020/2019/2018/ (or its vertical listed above).

 HTML help page